-I’ve expressed my appreciation for chickweed before, and mentioned in that post how I used the healing powers of chickweed to get rid of a bartholin cyst.
-The fresh chickweed worked like a champ to shrink that cyst into nothingness; however, what am I supposed to do in the warmer months when chickweed isn’t so prolific?
+I’ve expressed my appreciation for chickweed before, and mentioned in that post how I used the healing powers of chickweed to get rid of a Bartholin cyst.
+The fresh chickweed worked like a champ to shrink that cyst into nothingness; however, what am I supposed to do with similar issues during the warmer months when chickweed isn’t quite so prolific?

-To that end, I’ve figured out a great way to preserve fresh chickweed….freezing it into ice cubes (or ice tubes, in my case).
+To that end, I’ve figured out a great way to preserve fresh chickweed that beats tinctures or drying hands down: freezing it into ice cubes!

 - Harvest some fresh chickweed.
-Try to get some before mid-April, the early and chill growth is much better, in my experience.
+Try to find a good-sized patch to plunder before mid-April, as the early growth in chill temperatures make much stronger and effective remedies, in my experience.

-- Toss your chickweed in your blender (I use a NutriBullet (ad)) and add a bit of water.
-Give it a spin and see how it is going.
-Add as much water as you need to just get a frothy puree.
+- Toss your chickweed in a blender (I use a NutriBullet (ad)) and add a bit of water.
+Give it a spin or two and take a peek to see how it is going.
+Add only as much water as you need to get a frothy puree.

-- Pour your puree into ice cube trays.
+- Pour your puree into ice cube trays and pop them into your freezer.
 In this case, I used a small tube-shaped ice cube tray.
-This will let me break off small chunks of frozen goodness as I need it throughout the year!
-If you have a cute ice tray the ones at the bottom of the post, it might be a good idea to use those since they are small and easy to pop out of the tray!
+This shape will let me allow me to break off small chunks of frozen goodness as I need throughout the year!

-- Once the chickweed puree is frozen well, simply pop them into a bag, label it well, and stick them back in the freezer until you need them!
+- Once the chickweed puree cubes are frozen, pop them into a bag, label it well, and stick them back in the freezer until you need them!

 Using Chickweed Cubes

-- These are perfect to use for external use to help cool off and treat skin inflammations.
-It’s a big help with ulcers, cysts, hemorrhoids (piles), minor burns, or rashes.
+- These are perfect for external use to help cool off and treat skin inflammations.
+Chickweed is a big helper for ulcers, cysts, hemorrhoids (piles), minor burns, and rashes.
 Chickweed is an antidote to nettle stings, too.

 - You can also eat chickweed, although it can have a laxative effect if you eat too much of it.
 It has often been used as a helper for weight loss, and it is a minor diuretic.
 This can be attributed to the saponin content.
-Try throwing one of these ice cubes into a smoothie!
+Try throwing half of one of these ice cubes into a smoothie every now and then.

 Botanical: A Modern Herbal – http://www.botanical.com/botanical/mgmh/c/chickw60.html